Adaptive Pickleball is partnering with Special Olympics South Carolina to introduce pickleball throughout the state in 2023.

-APB has facilitated four pickleball clinics in Greenville (Area 4), Columbia (Area 7), and Rock Hill (Area 11).
-Our 2023 training sessions will include more cities/regions including Clemson (June 5) and Charleston (June 10).
+APB has facilitated six pickleball clinics in Greenville (Area 4), Columbia (Area 7), and Rock Hill (Area 11), Clemson (Area 13), and Charleston (Area 6).
+Our 2023 training sessions will include more cities/regions in South Carolina.

 If you attended a recent training session, the following information will help you learn more about how to play pickleball, the history of the game, a rules summary sheet, how to keep score, and advice on buying a paddle.